lucapodo/llm4vis-index/README.md

 - **Framework**: This section contains all the works focused on developing the LLM4VIS framework
 - **Dataset**: This section contains a comprehensive list of all the datasets, categorized based on their task (e.g., captioning, nl2vis, ...)
 - **Benchmark and Guidance**: This section contains all the research papers that provide guidelines or benchmarks for the other researchers.
+- **User Expectations**: This section presents research papers exploring user expectations regarding interacting with LLM-based (or more generally, ML-chatbot) systems.

 ### Tools
 | Name | Description |